Tomptez/bibfilter/Readme.md

 You can now close the `nano` editor by hitting Ctr+X and then typing `Y` and then `Enter` to save the file

-Now, you can activate the environment via

-    pipenv shell

 You could now already open the application but it will not show any articles because we have no database yet.
 To create the database you need run update_library.py once